‘Route out’ of pandemic: UK gives 1st COVID-19 vaccine doses

 “I feel so privileged to be the first person vaccinated against COVID-19,” said Keenan, who wore a surgical mask and a blue Merry Christmas T-shirt decorated with a cartoon penguin wearing a Santa hat.
 “It’s the best early birthday present I could wish for because it means I can finally look forward to spending time with my family and friends in the New Year after being on my own for most of the year.”

 The U.K. is the first Western country to start a mass vaccination program after British regulators last week authorized the use of a COVID-19 shot developed by U.S. drugmaker Pfizer and Germany’s BioNTech.
-U.S. and European Union regulators may approve the vaccine in coming days, fueling a global immunization effort.
+U.S. and European Union regulators may approve the vaccine in the coming days or weeks, fueling a global immunization effort.

 Britain’s program is likely to provide lessons for other countries as they prepare for the unprecedented task of vaccinating billions of people.
 U.K. health officials have been working for months to adapt a system geared toward vaccinating groups of people like school children and pregnant women into one that can rapidly reach much of the nation’s population.